Rethinking Buddhism: A New Way To View Suffering

 All three of these plagues have improved dramatically since the time of Buddha.
 And they have not improved by accepting these sufferings as universal, unalterable truths of human existence, but by human beings step-by-step challenging these assumptions.
 Every day now we are learning more about how to live healthy lives.
 Along with learning how to grow healthy foods and create healthy environments to live in, we are also learning more and more about how our inner life affects our physical well being (and visa versa) and developing ways to integrate these.
 When all is said and done, the scourge of sickness is becoming less and less of an issue.
 It is finally possible to imagine a future where all forms of physical illness will be a thing of the past.

 Ditto for old age.
 People are living longer and longer lives and science is close to discovering a “cure” for aging.
 Here’s one recent example.
-More examples can be found here and here and here and here and here and here and here and here and here and here.
+More examples can be found here and here and here and here and here and here and here and here and here and here and here.

 And finally, death, the greatest cause of human suffering, is also on its last legs.
 Along with all kinds of afterlife stories flooding human consciousness (which is diminishing personal and collective fears AND reframing death as an event to look forward to), we are also seeing concrete evidence that the harsh borders between this world and the next are beginning to dissolve.